hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/07_assessing_quality.md

 ## Understanding the dataset
 The dataset we are using is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
-The authors are investigating interactions between various genes involved in Fragile X syndrome, a disease in which there is aberrant production of the FMRP protein. **The authors sought to show that FMRP associates with the RNA helicase MOV10.**
+The authors are investigating interactions between various genes involved in Fragile X syndrome, a disease of aberrant protein production, which results in cognitive impairment and autistic-like features. . **The authors sought to show that RNA helicase MOV10 regulates the translation of RNAs involved in Fragile X syndrome.**

 From this study we are using the [RNA-Seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) data which is publicly available in the [SRA](http://www.ncbi.nlm.nih.gov/sra).
 The details of the experimental design are:
 * The RNA was extracted from **HEK293F cells** that were transfected with a MOV10 transgene or an irrelevant siRNA.